Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 6. Cultural and historical appreciation

-But even if you lack space, you can still create a small zen garden using a planter with some rocks.
+But even if you lack space, you can still create a mini zen garden using a planter with some rocks.

 How Do I Build a Zen Garden in My Backyard?